TJHeuvel/rival-doc/Tutorial/tutorial-ignorecollisions.md

 }
 ```

 Then, we will modify `TutorialCharacterProcessor.CanCollideWithHit` so that it also ignores collisions with colliders that have that physics tag.
+You will have to add `using Unity.Physics.Authoring;` at the top of the file for this to work.

 ```cs
 public struct TutorialCharacterProcessor : IKinematicCharacterProcessor